 The Investment Management Agreement provides that, in the absence of bad faith, willful misfeasance, gross negligence or reckless disregard of its obligations to the Fund, the Adviser, and any partner, member, director, officer or employee of the Adviser, or any of their affiliates, executors, heirs, assigns, successors or other legal representatives (collectively, the "Adviser Parties"), shall not be liable to the Fund for any act or omission by an Adviser Party in connection with the performance of services to the Fund or for any losses that may be sustained in the purchase, holding or sale of any security by the Fund, including, without limitation, for any error of judgment, and for any mistake of law.
-The Investment Management Agreement also provides for indemnification, to the fullest extent permitted by law, by the Fund, of the Adviser Parties, against any liability or expense to which the person may be liable that arises in connection with the performance of services to the Fund, so long as the liability or expense is not incurred by reason of an Adviser Party's willful misfeasance, gross negligence or reckless disregard of its obligations to the Fund.
+The Investment Management Agreement also provides for indemnification, to the fullest extent permitted by law, by the Fund, of the Adviser Parties, against any liability or expense to which the person may be liable that arises in connection with the performance of services to the Fund, so long as the liability or expense is not incurred by reason of an Adviser Party's bad faith, willful misfeasance, gross negligence or reckless disregard of its obligations to the Fund.

 The Sub-Advisory Agreement provides that none of the Sub-Adviser or any other of its respective principals, managers, members, partners, directors, officers, shareholders, employees, agents or other applicable representatives (collectively, the "Sub-Adviser Parties") shall be liable, responsible or accountable in damages or otherwise to the Fund for any act or omission by the Sub-Adviser Parties in connection with the performance of services to the Fund, except when such action or inaction is found to have been the result of a Sub-Adviser Party's fraud, bad faith, gross negligence, willful misfeasance or reckless disregard of its obligations in the performance or non-performance of its duties to the Fund or the Sub-Adviser's breach of the Sub-Advisory Agreement.
-The Sub-Advisory Agreement also provides for indemnification, to the fullest extent permitted by law, by the Fund, of the Sub-Adviser Parties against any liability or expense to which the Sub-Adviser Parties may be liable that arises in connection with the performance of services to the Fund, so long as the liability or expense is not incurred by reason of the Sub-Adviser Parties' fraud, bad faith, gross negligence willful misfeasance or reckless disregard of its obligations in the performance or nonperformance of services to the Fund, so long as the liability or expense is not incurred by reason of the Sub-Adviser Parties' fraud, bad faith, gross negligence willful misfeasance or reckless disregard of its obligations in the performance or nonperformance of its duties to the Fund, or the Sub-Adviser's breach of the Sub-Advisory Agreement.
+The Sub-Advisory Agreement also provides for indemnification, to the fullest extent permitted by law, by the Fund, of the Sub-Adviser Parties against any liability or expense to which the Sub-Adviser Parties may be liable that arises in connection with the performance of services to the Fund, so long as the liability or expense is not incurred by reason of the Sub-Adviser Parties' fraud, bad faith, gross negligence willful misfeasance or services to the Fund, so long as the liability or expense is not incurred by reason of the Sub-Adviser Parties' fraud, bad faith, gross negligence willful misfeasance or reckless disregard of its obligations in the performance of reckless disregard of its obligations in the performance or non-performance by reason of the Sub-Adviser Parties' fraud, bad faith, gross negligence willful misfeasance or reckless disregard of its obligations in the performance or non-performance or services by reason of the Sub-Adviser Parties' fraud, bad faith, gross negligence willful misfeasance or reckless disregard of its obligations in the performance or non-performance of its duties to the Fund or the Sub-Adviser's breach of the Sub-Advisory Agreement.